 This article covers:

-- How do I edit/add my CNAME Records?
+- How do I edit/add my MX Records?

-Canonical Name (CNAME) records are a type of Advanced DNS record that point a domain or subdomain to a server name.
-Unlike Address (A) Records, CNAME Records do not point to an IP address.
+Mail Exchanger (MX) Records are a type of Advanced DNS record that are necessary for delivering email to your email address.
+Unlike Address (A) Records, MX Records point to a server, not an IP address.

-This is the name of the record, which can also be called the "Host".
-Your domain name will automatically be appended to the end (example: if you enter "www" the record will change to "www.basehost.com" when saved).
+This is the name of the record.
+Your domain name will automatically be appended to the end.
+If you enter "@" it will simply be replaced with the root domain (such as, basehost.com).

-This is the server name to which the CNAME record will point.
+This is the server name to which the MX record will point.

 TTL (Time To Live)